marmelab/react-admin/docs/useCanAccessResources.md

 # `useCanAccessResources`

-This hook calls the `authProvider.canAccess()` method on mount for the provided resources and action (and optionally a record).
-It returns an object containing a `canAccess` object which is a map of the provided resources where the value is set to `true` when users have access to it.
+This hook calls the `authProvider.canAccess()` method on mount for an array of resources, an action, and optionally a record.
+It's ideal for checking the access to several resources in parallel (e.g. all the columns of a `<Datagrid>`).

+`useCanAccessResources` returns an object containing a `canAccess` object, which is a map of the provided resources where the value is set to `true` when users have access to it.

 ## Usage